 When does your dog lick your pillow?

-Finding out the time at which your dog particularly licks your pillow can help you find out the reason for this behavior.
+Finding out when your dog licks your pillow can help you find out the reason for this behavior.

 Most dogs that lick their pillow while they’re owners aren’t at home are doing it because of separation anxiety.
 If your dog does it right after you wake up, it might be because canines are most active during dawn.